Posttraumatic Stress Disorder (PTSD)

 EYE MOVEMENT DESENSITIZATION AND REPROCESSING (EMDR)

-During the next session, Alex struggled at first, but with the psychologist’s promptings and urgings began talking about the fire and explosion and how his best friend, Loren, had been killed.
-He remembered his frantic efforts to try to reach his friend through the flames and smoke.
-He remembered screaming Loren’s name over and over as he watched his friend go up in flames.
-Again he felt the fear and frustration of being trapped and helpless as he tried to fight his own way out of the blaze.
+During the next session, Alex struggled at first, but with the psychologist’s promptings and urgings began talking about the accident and how his best friend, Loren, had been killed.
+Alex remembered his frantic efforts to try to reach his friend and help him out of the car.
+Again, he felt the fear and frustration with the difficulty he experienced trying to get Loren out of the car and onto the riverbank.

 During the telling of the event, Alex experienced intense distress and fear and responded physiologically as if he were actually living through the trauma again.
-He cried softly as he described the death of his friend and repeatedly said, “I’m sorry, I’m so sorry, Loren!
+He cried softly as he described the death of his friend.
+He repeatedly said, “I’m sorry, I’m so sorry, Loren!
 I should have saved you.
 I wish it had been me.”
-During this session the psychologist recorded his description of the trauma and emotional response.
-Alex was instructed to listen to this recording sometime during the day and told that they would repeat the session again the following morning.
+During this session, the psychologist recorded his description of the trauma and emotional response.
+Alex was instructed to listen to this recording sometime during the remainder of the day and told that they would repeat the session again the following morning.

 Alex also began attending group sessions with an occupational therapist.
-Here he learned about the struggles other patients were having trying to move forward to assume normal activities of daily living and responsibilities.
+He learned about the struggles other patients with posttraumatic stress were having trying to move forward to assume normal activities of daily living and responsibilities.
 He began opening up and talking more freely.
 The occupational therapist made an appointment with Alex to complete an assessment of the effects PTSD has had on his ability to work.

 With continued treatment, Alex gradually experienced less and less fear, anger, and guilt.
 He was able to remember his experience without reacting to it negatively and began the slow process of incorporating the event into his other lifetime memories.